kaltura/DeveloperPortalDocs/documentation/player-sdk/Offline.md

 {% endplantuml %}

-# Download Location Guidelines
+## Download Location Guidelines
-Application developers are free to choose download locations; howeer, Kaltura recommends the following locations:
+Application developers are free to choose download locations; however, Kaltura recommends the following locations:

-## Android
+### Android
 Files can be downloaded to any directory accessible by the application, including the application's directory in the internal storage, and any directory in the external/shared storage.

 It is recommended to store downloaded files in the directory returned by `context.getExternalFilesDir(Environment.DIRECTORY_DOWNLOADS)`.
-This directory is owned by the application, deleted on uninstall, and typically resides on a relatively large partition.
-In addition, starting with `KITKAT`, this directory does not need read/write permissions to the shared storage (`WRITE_EXTERNAL_STORAGE`).
+This directory is owned by the application, is deleted on uninstall, and typically resides on a relatively large partition.
+In addition, starting with `KITKAT`, this directory does not require read/write permissions to the shared storage (`WRITE_EXTERNAL_STORAGE`).

-## iOS
+### iOS
 Per Apple's current recommendation, downloaded video files should be stored in a subdirectory of the application's *Documents* directory – `[NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES) firstObject]`.
 The selected subdirectory **must** be excluded from backup.

 For more information, see Apple's [File System Programming Guide > File System Basics > Where You Should Put Your App’s Files](https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28).